"There seems little doubt that, to be truly independent, staying healthy must be your first priority"

 Sounds easy doesn't it?
 But you know as well as I do that nothing worthwhile is ever easy.
 Initially, like any change in lifestyle, effort and discipline are necessary.

-Nevertheless, the really good news is, the increased freedom and independence will definitely make it all worthwhile.
+Nevertheless, the really good news about a healthy lifestyle is, the increased freedom and independence will definitely make it all worthwhile.

 Bill Revill is an Australian freelance writer, fulltime RV traveler, and remote lifestyle expert.
 For further information go to: http://www.authorsden.com/billrevill